HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

 Ex: At first user gives `url`, and initial sub-graph should be load in Redis.
 Now, if user query for `DroneCollection members` then another part of graph should be load which contains all the members and properties of members of DroneCollection endpoint.

-Similarly, other parts of graph should be load in Redis.
-And user can query for that in [querying format](https://github.com/HTTP-APIs/python-hydra-agent/blob/develop/hydra_redis/querying_mechanism.py#L617).
+Similarly, other parts of graph should be loaded in Redis.
+The user can query for that in [querying format](https://github.com/HTTP-APIs/python-hydra-agent/blob/develop/hydra_redis/querying_mechanism.py#L617).

 ### How to query